honeythecat/newspaper/README.md

 Heather Anderson.
 MIT License.
 Copyright 2015.
 Created by Heather Anderson.
 Email: heather@thisisnotanorg.org.

 Note to self: Dude...you finished the basics for this app at 3:15; that's a new record.
 Hell, you even have time to go back and make things better.
 You should be pretty excited.
+YOU SHOULD BE SO EXCITED THAT YOU'LL ONLY THINK IN CAPS LOCK!!!!